KBNLresearch/omSipCreator/doc/sip-spec.md

 - Carrier-level technical metadata in the form of XML-serialized output of the [cd-info](https://www.gnu.org/software/libcdio/libcdio.html#cd_002dinfo) tool.
 - Basic file-level metadata (METS *fileSec*).
 - Structural metadata (METS *structMap*).

+The following sections describe each of the abovre elements in more detail.

 ### METS root